jameslovallo/snappy/packages/carousel/README.md

 ### Slide Events

 It is a common requirement to execute code when a slide becomes visible or is hidden, perhaps to apply an animation or to support analytics.
 Each slide provides a pair of events that you can listen for to support these requirements.
-You can either target an individual slide or loop over every slide in the carousel using `this.slides`.
+You can either target an individual slide or loop over every slide in the carousel using the `slides` attribute.

 | Event   | Description                 |
 | ------- | --------------------------- |